OneMoreSummer/academic-kickstart/content/post/how-goldilocks-beats-david-goliath-a-look-at-the-underdog-effect-in-english-cricket/index.md

 Q2 & Q3 are the most consistent BQs and are very similar in all formats and role.
 For batting they are the best for Tests & ODI.
 For bowling they are consistent performers while there seems to be a linear relationship whereby Q2 & Q3 are more appropriate for shorter formats.

+The Underdog Effect suggests later borns reach the very highest levels more often in sport due to the higher level of challenge they have endured along the way.
 It is difficult to argue that there is a Q4 Underdog Effect in male English batting and bowling in ODI & T20Is.
 Only in Test bowling do Q4s dominate at this level.

+An Overdog Effect is the opposite of an Underdog Effect, whereby early borns have not been challenged enough during their development and then do not possess the required skills to reach the very highest levels.
 For batting it could be argued that there is an Overdog Effect for Q1s.
 They significantly under-perform at Test level, are second to Q2/Q3s in ODIs and only excel in T20I.

 In David v Goliath, David is represented by the less developed/under represented Q4s in development pathways.
 Goliath is represented by the more developed and over represented Q1s.
 The Q4 Davids have had to struggle in the system and consequently may have had fewer opportunites